Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 September 2024 18.20.23 UTC
+- WIB: Sabtu, 28 September 2024 19.43.57 UTC
-- WITA: Sabtu, 28 September 2024 19.20.23 UTC
+- WITA: Sabtu, 28 September 2024 20.43.57 UTC
-- WIT: Sabtu, 28 September 2024 20.20.23 UTC
+- WIT: Sabtu, 28 September 2024 21.43.57 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

 Kategori: technology